ErikReider/SwayNotificationCenter/README.md

 - `positionX`: `left` or `right`
 - `positionY`: `top` or `bottom`
-- `timeout`: Any positive number.
+- `timeout`: uint (Any positive number).
 The notification timeout for notifications with normal priority
-- `timeout-low`: Any positive number.
+- `timeout-low`: uint (any positive number).
 The notification timeout for notifications with low priority
 - `keyboard-shortcuts`: Boolean.
 If control center should use keyboard shortcuts
 - `image-visibility`: `always`, `when-available` or `never`.
 Notification image visiblilty